jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 Mamet returns to writing the scene with his students.
 The latest beat was _paying homage_ to the professor.
 Using KISS again, the next beat should be the student _asking for a re-grade_.

+Mamet summarizes the work down so far.
 Because the term-paper makes the hero's goal a physical object, each beat is easier to understand.
 The hero is the student.
 The antagonist is the professor.
 The hero's superobjective is to get a new grade.
 The MacGuffin is the notebook with the term-paper inside it.
 The beats breakdown as:

 1. show up early/try door handle.
 2. prepare/write in notebook.
 3. pay homage/rise when professor approaches.
 4. plead case/hand over notebook.

 With the scene partially constructed, Mamet asks the students about making props, partularly the student's notebook.
 He rejects ideas to make the loko like a "regrading notebook", or a "prepared notebook".
 These are again characterizations unfit for a story.
 The notebook only needs be regular notebook with just enough distinction to be recognizable as _our_ notebook.
-Recognition is vita because our notebook is now the empodiment of the scene and is therefore more important then the protagonist.
-A director could only shoot shots of the notebook and still get the point across.
+Recognition is vital because our notebook is now the empodiment of the scene and is therefore more important than the protagonist.
+A director could only shoot shots of the notebook and still get the scene's point across.

 With all the above in mind, and after some more work, the students and Mamet expand their shot list.

 1. _Showing up early_: Student walks down hall, shot of a hand on a doorknob, student sits down on a bench.
 2. _Preparing for class_: Student takes the notebook out, rips out a tab, writes something down on a tab, puts the tab in the plastic holder, closes the tab.
 3. _Paying homage to the professor_: Student looking and getting up.
-Student runs to a class door.
+Student runs to a classroom door.
 He opens the door, professor walks through.
 4. _Present the case for re-grading_: An empty desk.
+Professor sits down.
 The notebook put on the desk.
-Professor sits down, grabs it, and looks at the notebook.
+Professor grabs it, and looks at the notebook.

 The last beat is has to be the conclusion.
 What will the professor do?
-Mamet dismisses the idea the professor only agrees consider the question, and instead says the professor should make judgement then and there because its more dramatic.
-Mamet reminds his students the audience can be told of the fifth beat without following the protagonist around.
+Mamet dismisses the idea the professor say's he'll think about it and tell the student his decision later.
+Mamet says the professor should make judgement then and there because its more dramatic.
+Mamet reminds his students the audience can be told of the next beat without focusing on the protagonist.
 The class decides the last beats are.

 5. _Professor giving his judgement_: Shot of kids outside the classroom door.
 They look at each other.
 Hero/student standing in the classroom with professor looking at him.
 6. _Conclusion_: Professor opens notebook.
 Opens desk drawer.
 Takes out stamp, and stamps the notebook.
 The student smiles, picks up the notebook, goes to his seat, and the professor calls the waiting kids into the classroom.